redpen-cc/redpen-doc/source/index.rst

 .. code-block:: bash

-  $ cd target
+  $ cd document-validator-app/target/
-  $ tar zxvf  document-validator-*.tar.gz
+  $ tar xzvf document-validator-app-VERSION-assembled.tar.gz
+  $ cd document-validator-app-VERSION

 Then, run the DocumentValidator command with the sample input and configuration files.